hardin47/website/Math150/Notes/06-surv.md

     -   We need $\theta_1, \theta_2, \theta_3,$ as they are all statistically significant.
     -   The HR in Table 7.4 are substantially smaller than those in Table 7.3.
 It is important to realize that the HR in Table 7.4 compare people of the same age, body mass index, and serum cholesterol, while those of Table 7.3 compare people without regard to other variables.
 It is not surprising that the unadjusted HR are inflated due to the confounding variables.
     -   Goal: to predict CHD $\rightarrow$ because it's easier to measure blood pressure than cholesterol, we may just prefer to use the unadjusted model.
-    -   Goal: to establish a causal link $\rightarrow$ we *must* adjust for all possible confounding variables.
+    -   Goal: to establish a causal link $\rightarrow$ we *must* adjust for all possible confounding variables (which isn't ever possible, but sometimes it is reasonable to adjust for the main confounding variables which are known to be problematic).

 When should we transform a continuous variable into a factor variable?